Coronavirus (COVID-19): Information about our service

 We would advise you to take a break and come back and try again when you feel ready.

 What happens after the course?
 Do I get anymore support?

-If there is a continued need for NRT and or prescription medication we can support you until week 12 of your quit attempt.
-There are also drop-ins available if you still feel you need some extra support or you can always give us a call.
+We can support you until week 12 of your quit attempt with NRT and or prescription medication if you need it.
+There are also drop-ins meetings available if you still feel you need some extra support or you can always give us a call.

 Will Nicotine Replacement Therapy affect any medication I am already on?

 NRT shouldn’t affect any other medications.
-However if you have any doubts or queries then contact your GP or Pharmacist.
+However if you have any concerns contact your GP or Pharmacist.